jmacato/NLayer/README.md

 on [JavaLayer](http://www.javazoom.net/javalayer/javalayer.html) (v1.0.1),
 which has been ported to C#.

-Was previously hosted at [nlayer.codeplex.com](http://nlayer.codeplex.com/).
-Please see the history there for full details of contributors.

 ## Usage

-To use NLayer for decoding MP3, first reference NLayer.
+To use NLayer for decoding MP3, first import NLayer.Core via your NuGet package manager or by executing `dotnet add package NLayer.Core` on your project root.

 ```cs
 using NLayer;